zhaoyul/aposd-vs-clean-code/README.md

 degree of precision as code.
 Comments often contain qualitative information such as *why* something is being done, or the overall idea of something.
-English works better for these than code; overall, it is a more expressive language.
+English works better for these than code because it is a more expressive language.

 Are you concerned that comments will be incorrect or misleading and that this will slow down software development?
-I often hear people complain about stale comments (usually as an excuse for writing no comments at all), but
+I often hear people complain about stale comments (usually as an excuse for writing no comments at all) but
 I have not found them be a significant problem over my career.
 Incorrect comments do happen, but I don't encounter them very often and when I do, they rarely cost me much time.
 In contrast, I waste